THE SILVER CASE: What Is Uehara Kamui?

 Bulykin.

 This “degeneracy” is specifically linked to the Europeans’ gender and sexuality.
-The first oni leader the player fights, Bulykin, has a full beard but also makeup and prominent breasts and jewelry.
-They preside over a sex slave dungeon and gloat about how people like them possess “noble souls” the conservative Jin will never comprehend, mocking the notion of Bulykin’s queer expression.
+The first oni leader the player fights, Bulykin, has a full beard but also makeup, jewelry, and prominent breasts.
+They preside over a sex slave dungeon and gloat about how people like them possess “noble souls” the conservative Jin will never comprehend.
+The story mocks the notion of Bulykin’s queer expression.

 Screenshot from Samurai Champloo: Sidetracked.
 A cutscene.
 In the foreground, Fuu is tied to a pole on the left.
 On the right, Antonioni menacingly leans over her.
 He is a tall, muscular figure wearing a leather face mask, a collar, black gloves, and a singlet with openings along the side that resembles a corset, though it does not cover his chest, over which he has several straps.
 There are three hearts in a column on the belly of his outfit.
 Antonioni looks away from the viewer, over his shoulder, to see Worso, who stands in the background.